 The latest stock assessment (SEDAR 36 Update 2020) indicated the snowy grouper stock is undergoing overfishing and remains overfished.
-The South Atlantic Fishery Management Council (Council) has two years from the time when it receives notification from the National Marine Fisheries Service (NMFS) to implement a new rebuilding plan.
-The plan must be implemented by December 2022.
+The South Atlantic Fishery Management Council (Council) must develop measures to end overfishing immediately and continue to rebuild the stock consistent with the current rebuilding plan.
 In addition, the assessment used revised estimates for recreational catch from the Marine Recreational Information Program (MRIP) based on the Fishing Effort Survey (FES).
 In 2018, the MRIP fully transitioned its estimation of recreational effort to the mail-based FES.
 Previous estimates of recreational catch for snowy grouper were made using MRIP's Coastal Household Telephone Survey (CHTS) methodology.
 The latter was not as reliable and robust compared to the new FES survey method (see Section 1.6).
 Updated projections of catch and data changes incorporated in the assessment provided information to update the overfishing limit (OFL), acceptable biological catch (ABC), annual optimum yield (OY), and annual catch limits (ACL).

 The Council's Scientific and Statistical Committee (SSC) has recommended a new acceptable ABC based on results of the stock assessment, and the total ACL and annual OY must be adjusted accordingly.
 The Council cannot set the ABC and total ACL above their SSC's ABC recommendation.
-In addition, sector allocations need to be revised because of revisions to recreational landing estimates as explained above.
+In addition, sector allocations need to be revised because of revisions to recreational catch and effort estimates as explained above.
 Management measures also need to be adjusted to constrain commercial and recreational harvest to the new fishing levels.
 Finally, the Council is revising recreational accountability measures (AM) to ensure they are effective at keeping recreational landings from exceeding the recreational ACL and correct for overages when they occur.